 Significant cultural differences

-Some of the most memorable couples we have worked with over the years have dealt with and overcome cultural barriers, to go on and have a happy marriage.
-But when there is no commonality – different religious, ethnic, cultural, social, educational or financial backgrounds, a red flag will be raised.
+The most memorable couples we have worked with have dealt with cultural barriers and go on to have happy marriages.
+When there are no commonalities – different religious, ethnic, cultural, social, educational, or financial backgrounds, a red flag will be raised.
 Josh and Aleksandra overcame this obstacle in Season 3.
-Aleksandra, a former atheist and partier, converted to Mormonism.
+Aleksandra, a former atheist, and partier converted to Mormonism.
 The couple spent time together in Prague, Russia, and in the United States before getting married.

 Significant age differences

 Age differences aren’t insurmountable, but they can put extra scrutiny on a K-1 visa application.
-It is especially important for couples with an age discrepancy over 15 years to show evidence of their relationship.
-David of Season 5 (48) showed his commitment to fiancé Annie (24) by moving to Thailand for a significant period of time prior to applying for the K-1 visa.
+It is especially important for couples with an age difference of over 15 years to show evidence of their relationship.
+David of Season 5 (48) showed his commitment to fiancé Annie (24) by moving to Thailand.
+He moved there for a prolonged period prior to applying for the K-1 visa.

-In matters of the heart, things can move quickly – just ask 90 Day Fiancé couple Justin and Evelyn, who met while attending the 2013 World Games rugby tournament.
-The couple said they fell in love after just seven days, and Evelyn moved to the United States to marry Justin.
+In matters of the heart, things move quickly – just ask 90 Day Fiancé couple, Justin and Evelyn.
+They met while attending the 2013 World Games rugby tournament.
+The couple said they fell in love after just seven days.
+She then moved to the US to marry Justin.
 How did they overcome this red flag?
-Despite their whirlwind romance, they were able to show enough evidence of their relationship that their K-1 visa was approved and they are still married.
+Despite their fast romance, they were able to show enough proof of their relationship.
+Their K-1 visa was approved and they are still married.

-If you are considering a K-1 visa petition for your fiancé, it is important to be prepared for the application and interview process.
-In some ways, the K-1 petition is straightforward, but as is the case with all immigration law, it is important to be thorough and prepared.
+When considering a K-1 visa petition for your fiancé, it’s important to be prepared for the application and interview process.
+In some ways, the K-1 petition is straightforward.
+As is the case with all immigration laws, it is important to be prepared.
 The best way to set yourself up for success is by hiring an experienced immigration attorney.
-Click here to schedule a complimentary consultation with senior counsel Aga Asbury (who happens to be a big fan of 90 Day Fiancé).
+Click here to schedule a complimentary consultation with senior counsel Aga Asbury (a big fan of 90 Day Fiancé).
 Download our complimentary Guide to Family Sponsorship and Fiancé Visas here.